deep-goyal/Class-Search-Scraper/README.md

 ## Notes

-There are two ways to search for spots.
+This project presents two ways to search for open seats.

 1. `api_search()` uses ASU's catalog API to retrieve the number of spots, and while it is faster than scraping the webpage DOM, it produces incorrect info for bigger classes.
 2. `webpage_search()` scrapes the DOM to get the number of spots, and it is 100% accurate for all classes.
 The only downside is that the driver setup takes significant time before actually scraping the DOM.